sean-kintone/shepherd-react-tutorial/README.md

 **Say goodbye to lost users!**
 Onboarding is a valuable feature for your App's first-time users. 💪

-Our free, live workshop will walk you through creating a Web Database App, setting up a React project, and developing a tutorial guiding users through the App.
+Our free, live workshop will walk you through creating a Web Database App, setting up a React project, and developing a tutorial that guides users through the App.

 ## Outline <!-- omit in toc -->
 * [Get Started](#get-started)